NaSOS/azure-mobile-apps-xamarin-demo/README.md

 # GlobalAzureBootcamp2017

 Azure Mobile Apps and Xamarin demo for Global Azure Bootcamp 2017 in Athens, Greece to showcase how to create an Azure Mobile App and setup the client SDK.
+The demo showcases:
 - Offline Sync
 - User Authentication
 - Push notifications